 The Language Body is a single Body reporting to the NSMC, but composed of two separate and largely autonomous agencies: the Irish Language Agency, Foras na Gaeilge, and the Ulster-Scots Agency, Tha Boord O Ulstèr-Scotch.

 Foras na Gaeilge, which took over the functions of Bord na Gaeilge, has responsibility for the promotion of the Irish Language on an all-island basis.
 Tha Boord O Ulstèr-Scotch has responsibility for the promotion of greater awareness in the use of Ullans and of Ulster-Scots cultural issues, both within Northern Ireland and throughout the island.

 Foras na Gaeilge has the objective of promoting the Irish Language on an all-island basis.
 As well as taking over the functions of Bord na Gaeilge, a wide range of functions were given to the Agency to add to its effectiveness in the promotion of Irish, for example, in the area of education, dictionaries and terminology.
 It also took over the functions of An Gúm in relation to publications.

-Mr Pól Ó Gallchóir is Chairperson of Foras na Gaeilge and there are 15 other members on the Board.
-Seán Ó Coinn is the Chief Executive.
+Pól Ó Gallchóir is Chairperson of Foras na Gaeilge, Seán Ó Coinn is the Chief Executive.